9623D-Double-Vision/DoubleVisionNB/README.md

 * finish programming for wings and pneumatics

-### 11/27/23 -
-Rhett tried to fix seg fault issues in code as well as learning how to program individually addressable neopixels Elliott exported the 3d face image of the custom polycarbonate extending wings.
-This custom polycarbonate was created in our current robot’s CAD file in inventor, to fit the specifications of our robot.
-The 3d face image was imported into a laser cutter which cut the polycarbonate into the right shape.
-After the laser cutter finished cutting the wings we were able to attach them successfully as well as test them.

 ### 12/13/23
 Rhett 3D printed cutout guides to turn a 3in flex wheel into a 2.75in.
 Elliott attatched the flywheel mechanism and tested different weights in the flywheels to see which configuration is the best mix of inertia and speed aswell as momentum.